DT6W63 - Practice Based Learning 3 (Dietitians) (2021/22)

 • Student services are available to provide counselling and other support mechanisms as required.
 Learners will have to take action on advice from their practice based learning and university staff.

 • If learners have additional learning needs identified on practice based learning such as a requirement for maths study skills or have specific learning difficulties such as dyslexia or dyspraxia they will be required to take appropriate corrective action prior to their next practice based learning.
-Guidance and support will be offered by the university through the academic tutor (AT) and practice based learning tutor.
+Guidance and support will be offered by the university through the course leader and practice based learning tutor.

 • Learners who have requirements which impact on their ability to take up practice based learnings in particular locations (due to a protected characteristic as defined by the Equality Act (2010)) should register with the University’s Disability and Dyslexia Service as recommendations relating to reasonable adjustments made by this service will also be considered at the time the learner is selected for allocation.
 Practice based learnings have experience of managing additional needs and reasonable adjustments will be put in place.